Vonage/vbc-developer/_documentation/en/open-contactpad/loading-contactpad.md

 VonageDialer.enableClickToDial(true); // Annotate phone numbers for click-to-dial VonageDialer.init({ provider: '[cc|uc]' /* other config options */ }, (dialer) => {
-  // see “building with Open ContactPad”
+  // see "building with Open ContactPad"
 });
 ```

 * When loaded, the SDK is searching the current HTML page for a dedicated container element having class='vonage-dialer-container' and renders the dialer interface within it.
-If such a container element does not exist on the page, the interface starts in “DOT” mode by providing a clickable circle icon that can be dragged around the page.
+If such a container element does not exist on the page, the interface starts in "DOT" mode by providing a clickable circle icon that can be dragged around the page.

 * The Vonage Contact Center  interface requires 200px by 400px container size.
 The Unified Communications interface is responsive and fits well any container size (recommended 280px by 420px).